EU leaders seek compromise over immigration as arrivals increase | Law-Order

 EU leaders seek compromise over immigration as arrivals increase

-Endorsing Lithuania's call for EU financing for hard border infrastructure such as drones or fences, he said a tightening of the bloc's external borders was essential.
-Only some 5,100 migrants arrived across the Mediterranean so far this year, U.N. data shows, and several thousand have also crossed to the three EU countries neighbouring Belarus - two of several routes into the bloc.
+Belgian Prime Minister Alexander De Croo said that was not right, calling for both measures to protect the external border from irregular migration and help for refugees seeking asylum.
+"All 27 of us can do that together," he said.

-European Union leaders made a fresh effort on Friday to overcome their differences on how to handle immigrants, with arrivals ticking up and Belarus deploying what the bloc denounces as migration blackmail.
+European Union leaders made a fresh effort on Friday to overcome their differences on how to handle immigrants, but disagreed on the best way forward, with the head of the bloc's executive saying there would be no EU funds for 'barbed wire and walls'.
 While total immigration numbers are low compared to the bloc's population of some 450 million people, the issue feeds support for nationalist and populist groups across the EU, making it hard to reach a compromise among its 27 members.

 "Recent months have shown that the pressure of migration is not letting up.
 It's actually rising again," said Austria's new chancellor, Alexander Schallenberg.
-Endorsing Lithuania's call for EU financing for hard border infrastructure such as drones or fences, he said a tightening of the bloc's external borders was essential.
+A tightening of the bloc's external borders was essential, he said, endorsing Lithuania's call for EU financing for hard border infrastructure such as drones or fences.

+European Commission chief Ursula von der Leyen signalled opposition to this demand.
+"I was very clear that there is a longstanding view in the European Commission and in the European Parliament that there will be no funding of barbed wire and walls," she said.

+EU leaders tasked the bloc's executive Commission with making proposals, without giving a figure or specifying at this stage what the money should go to.
+Only some 5,100 migrants arrived across the Mediterranean so far this year, U.N. data shows, and several thousand have also crossed to the three EU countries neighbouring Belarus - two of several routes into the bloc.

 Luxembourg, Germany, France, the Netherlands and Belgium have taken in many of refugees and migrants who entered the bloc since a spike in irregular arrivals across the Mediterranean overwhelmed the union in 2015-16.
 Belgian Prime Minister Alexander De Croo said that was not right, calling for both measures to protect the external border from irregular migration and help for refugees seeking asylum.